 Saturdays are for muffins.
 Well, really any day of the week is for muffins, but I find myself making muffins most Saturday mornings.
-These are the most perfect, delicious banana bread muffins.
-They are gluten-free, dairy-free, and refined-sugar free.
+These are the most perfect, delicious gluten-free banana muffins.
+They arre dairy-free and refined-sugar free.
 Oh wait, did I mention they are delicious!?

 If you know me, you know I’m a huge fan of muffins.
 They are pretty much an option for any meal of the day and are great for making in large batches and freezing.
 These muffins start out with just the right blend of gluten-free flours and oats to create the perfect gluten-free texture.
 They are lightly sweetened with pure maple syrup and bananas, so the sugar content is low compared to the other guys… WHOOP!

 Quick tip for you regarding bananas – freeze ripe bananas and save these for when you need to bake with bananas.
 Take the frozen bananas from the freezer, thaw them on the counter or in the microwave if you need them right away.
-Freezing bananas helps to ripen them and also creates more liquid in the bananas which helps in the recipes and my recipes are written specifically for previously frozen bananas.
+Freezing bananas helps to ripen them and also creates more liquid in the bananas.
+My recipes are written specifically for previously frozen bananas.
 Using bananas straight from the counter could result in drier than anticipated items.